Testifying Before a Grand Jury

 Prosecutors typically subpoena witnesses to appear before a grand jury because either:

-People called before a grand jury as witnesses do not have to be warned that they are or may become targets.
-Miranda-type warnings are not required, and, unless they are specifically given immunity (that is, promised that they won't be charged based on their testimony), any testimony witnesses provide to a grand jury may be used against them in a later prosecution.
+However, prosecutors don't need to give witnesses any Miranda-type warnings.
+Unless a prosecutor specifically gives the witness immunity (that is, promised that they won't be charged based on their testimony), any testimony witnesses provide to a grand jury may be used against them in a later prosecution.

-Defense lawyers can often confer with the prosecutor to find out whether a client is the target of a grand jury investigation.
-If so, the defense lawyer may try to work out a deal in which the target agrees to testify before the grand jury in exchange for immunity from prosecution.
+In some cases, the prosecutor will notify the person that they are the target of a grand jury investigation by sending them a "target letter."
+But that's not always, or even usually, the case.
+If you already have a lawyer, your defense lawyer may confer with the prosecutor to find out whether you are the target of the grand jury investigation.
+If so, the defense lawyer may try to work out a deal in which you agree to testify before the grand jury in exchange for immunity from prosecution.

 • Transactional immunity means that the person given immunity cannot be prosecuted for any crimes related to the subject matter of the testimony.